-Other recommendations made to city planners in the whitepaper include ensuring interworking with legacy IoT protocols and providing app developers with an abstract layer and IT-friendly apps that mask the underlying complexity of the network.
+Other recommendations made to city planners include ensuring that new smart city deployments can communicate with legacy IoT protocols and that the underlying complexity of the network is masked from app developers through an abstract layer and IT-friendly apps, allowing them to concentrate on creating applications for end-users.

 The whitepaper ends by summarising that cities serious about getting smart need to know they cannot rely on traditional ways of doing things.
 Networks and devices – as well as data – must be able to be used for more than one purpose, while the sharing of various functions across multiple IoT applications is even better.
 With this approach, the document concludes, smart cities can become even smarter.